cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Watson Assistant/README.md

 city
 around the world.

-1. On IBM Cloud deploy an instance of the service "Weather Company data" either using the graphic console or using the CF CLI.
+1. On IBM Cloud deploy an instance of the service "Weather Company data" either using the graphic console or using the CF CLI US region, same space).

 1. Open the services credentials (generate it if needed) and copy the username, password and host.
 You will need it later.